zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 I’m not trying to pull a fast one on you.
 This script w as, in fact, written by Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
+Thank you for listening.
 Come back and listen to us again, won’t you, on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Advantages and Disadvantages in Life